anoma/nspec/docs/architecture-1/abstractions/resource-old.md

 An executable contains the machinery to infer from the `ptx`s what is supposed to be read and written to the Typhon DB.

+!!! todo

-> TODO Typhon: Concretize this
+     Concretize this

+!!! todo

-> TODO: Specify what exactly no-op's should look like
+     Specify what exactly no-op's should look like

+!!! todo

-> TODO: Where do Executables come from?
+     Where do Executables come from?
 How does a TX get supplied with one?

 ## Further Considerations

 ### Intent